 Low distortion and faithful reproduction of signal sources such as square waves was a priority.

 As these were specifically designed for electrostatic loudspeakers with very high voltages envisaged, a second priority was placed on internal insulation and high voltage enamel for the winding wire.
-The turns ratio of 1:90 gives sufficient drive voltage, even from lower output amplifiers, without putting too high a demand on current.
+The selected turns ratio gives sufficient drive voltage, even from lower output amplifiers, without putting too high a demand on current.

 However, amplifiers with good current capabilities are necessary for high sound pressure level listening.